ably-labs/graphql-ably-pubsub/README.md

 ![Ably Dev console showing realtime channel updates](docs/ably-dev-console.png)

-But the more important parts of the example are shown here:
+The important parts of the example are shown here:

 ```js
 import AblyPubSub from "./index.js";